-D. Approach: Respondents to this NOFA should base their proposals and applications on the current requirements of part 62.
+D. Approach: Respondents to this NOFA will have their renewal funding requests scored based on applications submitted in response to the December 5, 2019, NOFA.
 Grantees will be expected to leverage supportive services grant funds to enhance the housing stability of very low-income Veteran families who are occupying permanent housing.
 In doing so, grantees are required to establish relationships with local community resources.
 Therefore, agencies must work through coordinated partnerships built either through formal agreements or the informal working relationships commonly found among successful social service providers.